cmu-sei/console-forge/README.md

+_This project is still in pre-release status and does not yet have an installable NPM package.
+Star the repository for notifications and updates!_

 # Welcome to ConsoleForge!

 ConsoleForge is an [Angular](https://angular.dev/) 19+ library with a single purpose: to make serving hypervisor-hosted virtual machine console access easy and satisfying.
 It currently supports access to VNC and VMWare virtual machines.